 - Other varieties of pre-made dough balls from Dough Shop® by A&K, along with our Cobble Hill par-baked crusts are ideal for high indirect heat applications, like pizza stones.
 Preheated on a 450℉-500℉ grill, these stones will bake up a golden brown pizza crust in about 20 minutes — fast and delicious.

-Grilled pizza is a surefire hit with patrons, so adding it to your menu is a profitable and relatively easy move, provided you partner with proven pizza crust manufacturers, like the experts at Alive & Kickin’ Pizza Crust.
-Weigh the advantages of pre-made solutions using our Is It Time for Pre-Made Crusts and Dough Balls? worksheet.
-Click the button below to download your free copy.
+Grilled pizza is a surefire hit with patrons, so adding it to your menu is a profitable and relatively easy move, provided you partner with proven pizza crust manufacturers like the experts at Alive & Kickin’ Pizza Crust.
+Weigh the advantages of pre-made dough balls versus scratch-made dough using our Pizza Dough Cost Calculator.